 Not only was Trish America’s first transgender infantryman, but she was also the first enlisted woman in the infantry at all.
 That's a lot of firsts!
 Prior to 2016, women were not allowed into combat-specific jobs.
 This was, without a doubt, a brave new territory – – and it still is!

 We Didn't See This Coming

 Suddenly in 2017, the safety of our transgender service members was at risk when Donald Trump began to openly object to allowing transgender service members to serve.
 Despite evidence and research to prove otherwise, the reasons sited were medical care costs, overall morale, readiness issues, and non-deployability.
 It was frustrating for Trish and others to hear this as prior research had already debunked these theories.

 Although currently enlisted, active military transgender personnel is permitted to remain in their jobs, if a person is suffering any distress due to their dysphoria, they can be discharged.
 Today, you are unable to enter the military if you are transgender.

 This is why we need fierce advocates like Trish.

 Working Towards Change

-The fight for LGBTQ+ rights is, Unquestionably, a long and exhausting battle.
+The fight for LGBTQ+ rights is, unquestionably, a long and exhausting battle.
 During the Obama era, open transgender service was a realized dream.
-However, backwards motion means the finish line still needs to crossed and it feels way too far away.
+However, backward motion means the finish line still needs to crossed and it feels way too far away.
 Clearly, there is so much work to do.